 - Training and tools: You’re responsible for the ongoing training of your in-house team and providing the necessary tools and software for your team to be effective.

 - Inexperience: Employees can lack the experience and skills that an established SEO agency/consultant has.

 A Combined SEO Approach

-However, some businesses may find that a combined SEO approach is what they really need.
-An SEO consultant can train an in-house digital marketing team on best practices, keyword research, content marketing, analytics reporting, and more so the employees are equipped to accomplish long-term SEO goals.
+For some businesses, a hybrid SEO approach makes the most sense.
+An SEO consultant can train an in-house digital marketing team on best practices, keyword research, content marketing, analytics and reporting, and more, so your team members are equipped to accomplish long-term SEO goals.